 A first impression might be that leaves are alive in the same sense that fingers are.
 However, fingers are not discarded seasonally.
-So could it be leaves more closely resemble fingernails, that humans clip regularly?
+So could it be leaves more closely resemble fingernails, which humans clip regularly?

-Like Fingernails?
-Or Are Leaves Alive?No. Fingernails, devoid of internal structure, are almost 100 percent pure keratin – a protein.
+No. Fingernails, devoid of internal structure, are almost 100 percent pure keratin – a protein.
 Leaves, on the other hand, are made up of cells containing DNA.
 This clearly indicates leaves initially are alive.
 They are fragile and thus easily damaged, necessitating regular replacement.
 There is no pain when they are lost, since they possess no pain sensors.
 Plants are not sentient creatures.
 They have no conscious awareness.
-But leaves are generally replaceable.
-Can they be alive in additional ways?
-The answer is yes!
-Consider two examples.

 The Bryophyllum daigremontianum or Mother of Thousands plant produces plantlets along its leaf margins.
 Hence its leaves not only feed the plant, but are in part responsible for its propagation.
 Notice the excellent close-up seen in this image.
-But is it only while attached that leaves live?
-Not always.
-Consider the African violet.

-African VioletsAfrican violets can be propagated through seed, but more often they are propagated by means of a leaf.
+African violets can be propagated through seed, but more often they are propagated by means of a leaf.
 The stem of a leaf is inserted in water, moist vermiculite, or perlite.
 In a matter of weeks, it has rooted and tiny new leaves emerge at the base to produce a new plant.
 At that point, it is transplanted into an appropriate soil mix.